 The manufacturing sector is entering a period defined by technological advancement, global expansion, and strengthened capability.
 This edition highlights initiatives that demonstrate how organisations are adapting to competitive pressures and evolving customer expectations.

-Looking back to 2025, ’Lawrence Engineering named Manufacturer of the Year’ – Life Sciences at Manufacturing Excellence Awards 202' reflects the high standard of innovation shaping Ireland’s manufacturing landscape.
-That recognition sets the stage for the 2026 awards, reinforcing momentum across life sciences manufacturing.
+Earlier this year, 'Lawrence Engineering named Manufacturer of the Year – Life Sciences' at Manufacturing Excellence Awards 2025 reflects the high standard of innovation shaping Ireland’s manufacturing landscape.
+The recognition underscores how sustained investment in precision engineering and advanced processes is strengthening the competitiveness of the life sciences sector.

 In addition, 'Kingsbury, Additure and ATLIX form strategic alliance in 3D metal printing’ highlights how collaboration is driving progress in advanced manufacturing.
 The alliance underscores the sector’s commitment to scaling cutting-edge capabilities.